dstreefkerk/PowerShell/Set-LenovoBiosSettings/README.md

 * Settings are stored in simple .TXT files in name,value format. # comments are supported, so you can document your BIOS setting choices

 ## Examples
+*See LENOVO_10MRA002AU.txt in the Settings folder for an example of the settings file format*

 #### Apply BIOS settings for a PC from the Settings folder, without specifying a BIOS password
 *Note that a settings file matching this format must exist in the Settings folder - MANUFACTURER_MODEL.txt*